Dhayendre Moodley

-Dhayendre Moodley is a South African scientist and Associate Professor at the University of KwaZulu-Natal.
+Dhayendre Moodley is a South African medical researcher and Associate Professor at the University of KwaZulu-Natal.
+She has worked as an investigator in Phase II and III international clinical trials exploring antiretroviral regimens to prevent HIV transmission from mother to child.

 Career

 She received an Elizabeth Glaser Pediatric AIDS Foundation fellowship to work with John Sullivan at his laboratory.
 She is a member of the Academy of Science of South Africa.
 Over 100 journal papers have been co-authored by Moodley.

 Research

-Dhayendre Moodley researches in the field of obstetrics with particular expertise in HIV in pregnant women.
+Dhayendre Moodley conducts research in the field of obstetrics with particular expertise in HIV in pregnant women.